yxl-prz/DiscordPerms/README.md

-# Discord.perm.go
+# DiscordPerms
-Quick way to check if a user has permission/calculate what permissions your bot needs. (bitwise)
+Quick way to check if a user has permission/calculate what permissions your bot needs. (w/bitwise operators)